How you can retire at 55

 - Decide what to do with your pension pot carefully

 What you decide to do with your pension savings can make the difference to your financial security in retirement.
 If you want regular income you can swap your savings for an annuity, although the annuity rates are often low.
 If you want more flexibility in retirement, you can keep your money invested in the market and withdraw as you like.
-Be careful though, once your savings are gone, they’re gone.
+Take a look at the Moneyfarm Pension Drawdown Service, which offers just this.
+It is important to plan well, though; once your savings are gone, they’re gone.

 Making sure you plan for retirement in the best way for you and your family can be difficult.
 If you need any help, talk to an independent financial adviser and be sure to read our pension guide.